cniel-ud/cniel-website/content/singles/education.md

 ## Graduate Course

-### Large-Scale Machine Learning *ELEG/FSAN 817* {#eleg817}
+### Large-Scale Machine Learning *ELEG/FSAN/CISC 817* {#eleg817}
+Advanced graduate technical elective taken by students from multiple programs that improves student understanding in the statistical and computational scaling issues from increases in the dimensionality, amount, and complexity of data.

+Developed over summer 2019, offered in the fall semester 2019–2025.

 **Course Description:** Introduction to the analysis and processing of massive high-dimensional data.
 Massive data sets generally involve growth not only in the number of individuals represented but also in the number of descriptive parameters of the individuals, leading to exponential growth in the number of hypothesis considered.
 Approaches to address these problems exploit concepts from statistics and machine learning.

-**Offered:** Fall 2019, Fall 2020, [Fall 2021](https://docs.google.com/document/d/12qI6GI6iZi51XiCVJZwOs1gL00glVbM1DxYgwUDpCJ8), Fall 2022

-The course serves as a capstone course in machine learning for graduate students, with the goal of readying students for machine learning and data science research.
-Computational and statistical scaling of machine learning is discussed from both theoretical and practical perspectives.
-The formative assessments provide exercise in key aspects of machine learning research: problem formulation, critical reading of literature, algorithm implementation, abstract writing, experimental design, and peer review.
-Summative assessment is based on a mid-term exam and final project.
+The course serves as a capstone course in machine learning for graduate students, with the goal of readying students for publishing their own machine learning and data science research.
+In terms of content, the course covers computational and statistical scaling of machine learning from both theoretical and practical perspectives as described in the syllabus.
+The learning assessments provide exercise in key aspects of machine learning research: problem formulation, critical reading of literature, algorithm implementation, abstract writing, experimental design, and peer review.

-**2021 hyrid (in person/online synchronous) course enrollment:** There were 9 students enrolled: ECE (2 Ph.D. | 4+1 B.S./M.S.), CS (5 Ph.D.), Bioinformatics Data Science (1 Ph.D.).

-**2020 online synchronous course enrollment:** There were 17 students enrolled: ECE (9 Ph.D. / 2 M.S.), FSAN (3 Ph.D.), Computer Science (1 Ph.D.), and Physics and Astronomy (1 Ph.D.).
-One additional ECE Ph.D. student audited.

-**2019 course enrollment:** There were 13 students enrolled: ECE (3 Ph.D. / 2 M.S. / 1 B.S./M.S.), Computer Science (5 Ph.D.), Economics (1 Ph.D.), Civil \& Environmental Eng.
-(1 Ph.D., auditing).
+Summative assessment is based on two mid-term exams and final project.

+**Anonymous feedback from 2024 course evaluations:**
+ - "The professor was always welcoming for a discussion and doubts both in class and outside of the class, also the professor's passion and enthusiasm for the subject was infectious as it got us amped for the course too"
+ - “This machine learning course was invaluable in helping me review and deepen my understanding of mathematically formulating machine learning tasks, particularly in the context of large-scale data for my knowledge of appropriate algorithms, regularization techniques, and key considerations for managing high-dimensional spaces methodically.
+One aspect I found particularly interesting was the reading assignments, which were then discussed in class.
+The assigned papers were highly relevant and made it easier for me to follow the course material.”
+ - “The course was comprehensive, and provided a good survey of ML practices and methods while also still going reasonably deep into each topic.”
+ - “I really appreciate the enthusiasm, approachability, and overall flexibility of the course.
+It's also really easy to see that Prof. Brockmeier is passionate about the subject and has thought about a good "roadmap" to teach it, which is much appreciated.
+It feels coherent in theme.”

+**Anonymous feedback from 2023 course evaluations:**
+ - “I have rarely encountered instructors with excellent knowledge of the subject matter and excellent communication/ teaching skills.
+Dr. B is one of those.”
+ - “Professor Brockmeier has deep knowledge about the topics he is teaching and shares this knowledge very well.
+The course is very well structured and the method of teaching, reading assignments, coding assignments, and self-picked projects is engaging as well as challenging.
+He is very open while asking questions.
+Not only does this attitude set him apart from other teachers, but also the way he understands where the student struggles and the way he gives constructive feedback and ideas to solve those struggles.”
+ - “His teaching approach is distinctive.
+Unlike typical courses where materials of comparable quality are readily available on platforms like Google, Coursera, or MIT online courses, this course stands out.
+The initial segments delve into fundamental materials and papers within the realm of large-scale machine learning.
+The latter part transitions seamlessly into the explanation of cutting-edge materials in the field.
+The alignment of homework assignments with the course content is meticulous, featuring well-defined timeframes and providing constructive feedback.”
+ - “When describing his teaching approach, I would say, he is genuinely invested in fostering a learning environment.
+His commitment to ensuring comprehension before the semester concludes is evident.
+Despite the prerequisite background needed for this course, he takes the time to revisit crucial concepts.
+Demonstrating kindness, patience, and expertise, he actively keeps us abreast of the latest developments in machine learning.
+His efforts to create a comfortable class atmosphere effectively minimize the typical stress associated with a graduate course, thereby maximizing the learning experience.
+Having taken classes with various professors, I confidently rank him among the top three.”

+**Anonymous feedback from 2022 course evaluations:**
+ - “This is one of the most informative classes I have taken so far.
+Dr. Brockmeier has a very deep understanding of the subject matter.
+He teaches each topic in detail and provides a lot of additional materials that the students can explore to further their understanding.”
+ - “This was the best course I took in the MSDS program for all around data science knowledge.
+This should be a MSDS capstone/required course.
+I would encourage more MSDS students to take this course.
+Even if students do not have a lot of experience with AI/ML, Dr. Brockmeier's instruction and construct of the course will guarantee students will leave with significantly more data science knowledge.
+The professor's knowledge and passion for the subject was terrific.
+The professor's ability to dive deep into subjects with no notes and no hesitation during lecture was really impressive to watch.”
+ - “Professor Brockmeier is very helpful with anything.
+His comments on various assignments were very helpful in giving a different perspective.
+The course is also very well structured and covers very important topics of Machine Learning.”
+ - “Well-prepared lectures; I really like the reading assignments.
+Read high-quality papers and summarize my understanding.
+In this way, I learn a lot.”
+ - “The knowledge framwork for various machine learning models is holistic and not simple a copy and paste from other ML courses.
+Relying on both intuitive cognition and mathematical tools to describe a model and the often inscrutable optimization process.
+Forcefully pushes me through a process to accomplish a paper (or some sort) by myself, although I've done it before, I'm glad to go over it again in a limited time.”

 **Anonymous feedback from 2021 course evaluations:**